736B796E6574/classbasedviews/README.md

-This started as a repo for me to learn about these class based views.
-I came into the light and learned to love them.
-This is now where I'll be testing how the different settings work when I get stuck.
+Just a blog I set up for experimenting with class based views